 Andreas Wimmer's research aims to understand the dynamics of nation-state formation, ethnic boundary making and political conflict from a comparative perspective (see current projects).
-He has pursued these themes across the disciplinary fields of sociology, political science, and social anthropology and amateured in various methodological and analytical strategies: field research in Oaxaca (Mexico) and Iraq, comparative historical analysis, quantitative cross-national research, network studies, formal modeling, the analysis of large-scale survey data, as well as policy oriented research.
+He has pursued these themes across the disciplinary fields of sociology, political science, and social anthropology and through various methods: field research in Oaxaca (Mexico) and Iraq, comparative historical analysis, quantitative cross-national research, network studies, formal modeling, the analysis of large-scale survey data, as well as policy oriented research.

 Wimmer's articles have recently appeared in the American Journal of Sociology, American Sociological Review, the Annual Review of Sociology, World Politics, Social Networks, Ethnic and Racial Studies, Sociological Theory, as well as leading German journals (download articles here).
-Some of these articles were lucky enough to win awards from the Comparative Historical, Political, Cultural, Mathematical, Theory, and Rationality and Society sections of the American Sociological Association, the International Network of Analytical Sociologists, the European Academy of Sociology, the Modeling and Simulation Section of the German Sociological Association, and the Thyssen Foundation.
-This recent work has resulted in two new books:
+These papers won ten best article awards over the past six years (see CV).
+His recent work has resulted in two new books:

 Wimmer's previous work, mostly written in German, concerned the dynamics of social and cultural change.
 He developed a model of cultural negotiation and compromise to study a wide variety of seemingly disparate phenomena such as ethnic boundary making, mythical narration, nation-building and cross-cultural love.
 Several of these studies were brought together in a book.
 This theory of cultural transformation also provided the basis for two earlier books that compared the different paths along which indigenous communities in Mexico and Guatemala evolved over the past two hundred years, depending on initial conditions as well as the subsequent transformations of power relations at the local level.
 Seeking to explore the general methodological and theoretical problems involved in understanding such processes, he edited a volume that discusses various post-mechanistic, non-linear models of change from the natural sciences, economics and the social sciences.

 Andreas Wimmer was educated at the University of Zurich, from where he received a PhD in social anthropology in 1992 and a habilitation two years later.
-He joined Princeton University in 2012 as the Hughes-Rogers Professor of Sociology and a Faculty Associate in Politics.
-From 2014 onward he will direct Princeton's Fung Global Fellows Program.
+He joined Princeton University in 2012 as the Hughes-Rogers Professor of Sociology and a Faculty Associate in Politics (see the Featured Story on PU's homepage).
+From 2014 onward he directs Princeton's Fung Global Fellows Program.
 Between 2003 and 2012, he taught sociology at the University of California Los Angeles.
 Before moving to the United States, Wimmer served as founding director of two interdisciplinary research institutes: the Swiss Forum for Migration and Population Studies at the University of Neuchâtel (from 1995 to 1999) and the Department of Political and Cultural Change at the Center for Development Research of the University of Bonn (from 1999 to 2002).

-Wimmer received the Heisenberg fellowship from the German Research Foundation, was Senior Associate Member of St Antony's College of Oxford University, a fellow of the Center for Advanced Studies Berlin, Visiting Professor for Ethnic Studies and Sociology at Harvard University, visiting professor/researcher at the Department of Politics of the University of Paris 8, the Institute for Research in Humanities of Kyoto University, the Social Science Research Center Berlin, and the Ecole des hautes études en sciences sociales in Paris, and a Jenning Randolph Senior Fellow at the United States Institute of Peace in Washington DC.
+Wimmer received the Heisenberg fellowship from the German Research Foundation, was Senior Associate Member of St Antony's College of Oxford University, a fellow of the Center for Advanced Studies Berlin, Visiting Professor for Ethnic Studies and Sociology at Harvard University, visiting professor/researcher at the Department of Politics of the University of Paris 8, the Institute for Research in Humanities of Kyoto University, the Social Science Research Center Berlin, the Ecole des hautes études en sciences sociales in Paris, the sociology department of SciencesPo in Paris, and a Jenning Randolph Senior Fellow at the United States Institute of Peace in Washington DC.